 The English curriculum for Years 1-6 follows a 2 year rolling plan which is in line with our foundation subject topics, wherever possible.
 The sequence of skills required for each year group is delivered within this.
 English planning for writing for Years 1-6 follows the phase system- reading and analysing, gathering content, planning and writing.
 For Y1-6, our working walls follow the PALS (Purpose, Audience and Language Skills) triangle which helps to give purpose to children’s writing, show the skills they are working on, new vocabulary they have been immersed in and the toolkit they are working with.
 Handwriting across the school follows the letter-join program.

 In EYFS ,Y1 and Y2, the development of reading skills begins when children are introduced to phonics using Rocket Phonics.
 Children are assessed regularly and additional interventions offer support to those requiring it.
 Home reading books for these children match the phonics phase being practised in school.
 Reading is taught in whole class groups from Year 2 onwards and the ‘Reading Explorers’ scheme is used.
 This focuses on teaching the skills of information retrieval, vocabulary understanding, inferential and deductive reasoning as well as the ‘6 Ps’ which lead to reading fluency (pitch, passion, punctuation, pause, power and pace).
-Children in Reception and Year 1 continue to to develop reading skills through a ‘shared reading’ experience following their ‘Rocket Phonics’ program.
+Children in Reception and Year 1 continue to to develop reading skills through a ‘shared reading’ experience following their ‘Rocket Phonics’ programme.